-Inspired by the deep and impactful philanthropy of her family, whose compassionate investments are a powerful force for good, Alice is working to create and inspire a better community.
-She has been recognized by Buffalo/Niagara’s Business First with a Women of Influence Award, as well as numerous years on their Power 250 and Women’s Power 125 lists, and honored for her Leadership in the Arts by the NYS League of Women Voters.
-Originally from Westchester County, NY, Alice has made Western New York her home.
-Residing in East Aurora, with her husband and dogs, Jacobs two children have launched into the world to begin creating their own pathways of impact.
+Alice earned her Bachelor of Arts degree from Colgate University and her Juris Doctorate from the University of Pennsylvania, after which she practiced corporate and business-related immigration law at Hodgson Russ LLP.
+She then evolved her career to focus on family and community work, serving on numerous boards and in a variety of volunteer leadership roles.
+She also holds an MS degree from SUNY Buffalo State in the field of Creativity and Change Leadership.
+Recognized by Buffalo/Niagara’s Business First with a Women of Influence Award, as well as numerous years on their Power 250 and Women’s Power 125 lists, Alice was also honored for her Leadership in the Arts by the NYS League of Women Voters.
+Originally from Westchester County, NY, Alice has since made Western New York her home, residing in East Aurora, with her husband and dogs.
+The Jacobs have two children who have launched into the world to begin creating their own pathways to impact.